-John previously had worked for U.S. Representative Lane Evans of Illinois in Washington, DC and at the Chicago Tribune.
-He has held leadership positions on the boards of the Consortium on Chicago School Research, the Emergency Fund for Needy People, Facing History and Ourselves, and WBEZ Chicago Public Radio, where he helped the station achieve independence.
+Early in his career John had worked for U.S. Representative Lane Evans of Illinois in Washington, DC and at the Chicago Tribune.
+He has held leadership positions on the boards of the Consortium on Chicago School Research, Facing History and Ourselves, and WBEZ Chicago Public Radio.
 John holds an MBA with distinction from Kellogg School of Management at Northwestern University.

 Email John | Phone: (504) 274-3688